-In response to the issues faced and the questions being asked by organizations, regulators in the United States, United Kingdom (UK) and European Union (EU) have issued guidance on the privacy and data security implications of COVID-19 and how organizations respond.
+In response to the issues faced and the questions being asked by organizations, regulators in the United States, United Kingdom (UK), and European Union (EU) have issued guidance on the privacy and data security implications of COVID-19 and how organizations respond.
 While some regulators seem to be taking a very rigid approach to the laws that they enforce, a number of regulators seem to recognize the gravity and pressures of the situation and have issued guidance reflecting the importance of balancing sometimes competing interests.
-And at least one regulator has issued a waiver of certain rules to facilitate easier online access to telehealth-based healthcare services.1 In this client alert, we want to highlight that guidance and identify some of the key themes reflected in that guidance.
-For a list of releases, blog posts, guidance, and other announcements by privacy regulators in the United States and EU, please see Appendix A.
+And at last one regulator has issued a waiver of certain rules to facilitate easier online access to telehealth-based healthcare services.1 In this updated client alert, we want to highlight guidance and decisions that have been released since our last Alert on March 19, and identify some of the key themes reflected in that guidance.
+For a list of releases, blog posts, guidance, and other announcements by privacy regulators in the United States, UK, and EU, please see Appendix A.

-See Press Release, Dep't of Health and Human Services, OCR Announces Notification of Enforcement Discretion for Telehealth Remote Communications During the COVID-19 Nationwide Public Health Emergency, March 17, 2020, here.
+1 See Press Release, Dep't of Health and Human Services, OCR Announces Notification of Enforcement Discretion for Telehealth Remote Communications During the COVID-19 Nationwide Public Health Emergency, March 17, 2020, here.